California Labor Report – April 2026

 California Labor Market Highlights

-MoM: Same as last month.
+MoM: Same

-Other California Highlights:
+California Highlights:

 Around the U.S.:

-Hiring & Work Culture News
+Hiring & Work Culture News:

 Northern California Unemployment Rates by County